antor44/livestream_video/README.md

 The timeshift feature alongside with an automatic video/transcription synchronization option may help address the issue, although this may lead to some issues with phrases at the beginning of each segmented video chunk.

-**Q: Why do I sometimes get errors or poor-quality translations with Gemini AI?**

-**A:** Online translation issues with the Gemini API can stem from several factors, from API availability to the inherent behavior of AI models.
-Here are the most common causes:

-*   **API Unavailability:** The service may be temporarily unavailable or experiencing high traffic.
-The script handles this differently depending on the mode:
-    *   In **Subtitle Generation**, it will retry a few times before falling back to `translate-shell`.
-    *   In **Live Stream** mode, it will immediately fall back to `translate-shell` for a failed block to maintain real-time flow, indicated by a `(*)` prefix.

-*   **API Rate Limits:** The primary cause of failures is exceeding the usage limits imposed by Google, which are **particularly strict on the free tier**.
-While paid tiers have much higher limits, the following applies to free accounts:
-    *   **Gemma 3 models** have a very high daily limit on the free tier (**14,400 RPD**) but a very low per-minute limit (**15,000 TPM**).
-This makes them excellent for **prolonged, low-intensity use** (like long live streams), but they will fail on high-intensity tasks (like subtitle generation) that exceed the TPM limit.
-    *   **Gemini 2.5 models** on the free tier have the opposite profile: a low daily limit (e.g., **1,000 RPD for Flash-Lite**) but a high per-minute limit (**250,000 TPM**).
-This makes them perfect for **short, high-intensity tasks** like generating subtitles, but their daily quota can be exhausted in a long live stream.

-*   **Inherent AI Translation Errors:** Even with a stable connection and within rate limits, all Gemini API models can occasionally produce translation errors.
-Users should be aware that issues like **confusing languages** (especially with multilingual source text), process previous sentences **modifying timestamps** in subtitle files, or **occasionally repeating previous phrases** can occur.

-*   **Model Recommendations & Strategies (for Free Tier users):**
-    *   **For Subtitle Generation:** Use a **Gemini 2.5 model** (`gemini-2.5-flash` or `gemini-2.5-flash-lite`).
-Their high TPM can handle the processing burst required for an entire file.
-    *   **For Prolonged Live Streams (Hours):** Use a **Gemma 3 model**.
-Its massive daily request quota is ideal for long-running sessions.
-To avoid hitting the low TPM limit during dense dialogue, it is highly recommended to use a lower context level.
-You can do this by selecting "Level 0" or "Level 1" from the "Gemini Level" menu in the `playlist4whisper` application, or if using the `livestream_video.sh` script independently, by adding `--gemini-level 0` or `--gemini-level 1` to your command.
-    *   **For Moderate Live Streams (Casual Use):** The **`gemini-2.5-flash-lite`** model is the best all-around choice, offering a great balance of quality, speed, and a reasonable daily quota (1,000 requests) using the default context level.

 **Q: Why does the beginning and end of the transcription often get lost?
 Is this an AI issue?**

 A: Most of the time, this occurs because the application lacks a voice activity detection (VAD) system to split the audio during silent intervals.
 The current versions of the bash script segment sound files into chunks based on user-selected durations, which may result in the truncation or deletion of words at the beginning and end of each chunk.
 Additionally, sometimes, there may be cut-offs of a few words at the start or end, either caused by the difficulty in obtaining precise data on video synchronization or timestamps, or this issue could be caused by gaps in the Whisper AI's neural network.